 Economic Activity at the Site

-As of December 2017, EPA had data on one on-site business.
-EPA did not have further economic details related to this business.
+As of December 2019, EPA had data on one on-site business.
+This business employed 100 people and generated an estimated $22,923,000 in annual sales revenue.
 View additional information about redevelopment economics at Superfund sites.

 Activity and Use Limitations

 At this site, activity and use limitations that EPA calls institutional controls are in place.
 Institutional controls play an important role in site remedies because they reduce exposure to contamination by limiting land or resource use.
 They also guide human behavior.
 For instance, zoning restrictions prevent land uses – such as residential uses – that are not consistent with the level of cleanup.
 For more background, see Institutional Controls.

 The site’s PRPs placed institutional controls on a portion of the site property to prevent activities that would disturb the site’s soil without prior approval from EPA and NCDEQ.
 The controls also limit future use of the site to commercial and industrial uses.